The preamble of AA

 • No matter where you are, each AA meeting will begin with a moment of silence, the Serenity Prayer, and the preamble of AA.

-• The first thing the preamble does is set the expectation for those who attend AA meetings, what is required of them, and what going to AA meetings means for the group and for the individual.
+• The first thing the preamble does is set the expectation for those who attend AA meetings, what is required of them, and what going to AA meetings means for the group and the individual.

 • One of the founding principles of AA is that those who attend help one another through shared experience rather than being lectured or instructed.
 The opening sentence of the preamble outlines this process.